Article

 Navigating Intimacy: Understanding the Impact of HPV on Relationships

 Human Papillomavirus (HPV) belongs to a group of viruses that mainly affect the skin and the moist lining (mucous membranes) inside certain parts of the body.
 It is a very common sexually transmitted infection (STI), spreading principally through close skin-to-skin genital contact, as well as during vaginal, anal, or oral sex in both men and women1.
-More than 200 different HPV subtypes are recognised, and are classed as either high risk or low risk according to their risk of causing the development of cancer2

 Can HPV ruin a relationship?